ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 		- You may use [https://www.connectedpapers.com/](https://www.connectedpapers.com/) to find more papers related to a certain paper or topic.
 		- I will always be there if you need any guidance.
 	- Directions that you may give priority to:
-		- Generative model: more principled generative modeling frameworks or their optimization/generalization techniques.
+		- Generative models: more principled generative modeling frameworks or their optimization/generalization techniques.
 		- LLMs: techniques that improve the performance of LLMs and multimodal models or enhance their reliability.
 		- AGI: mechanisms that give the model the ability to remember, reason, evolve on its own, and keep learning over time.
 		- Architecture: more principled network building blocks, topologies/connections, and configs.